-Published by European Centre for Research Training and Development UK (www.eajournals.org)
+Published by European Centre for Research Training and Development UK (www.eajournals.org and the use of computer application.
+Hence, the null hypothesis was rejected and the alternative, accepted.

 Research question 3: What is the relationship between computer anxiety of postgraduate students and their use of computer applications in data analysis?